Police release new details about arrest of ETX nurse on murder charge

 Authorities are sharing new details about their arrest of an East Texas nurse on a murder charge.

+At present, 34-year-old Registered Nurse William George Davis, of Hallsville, Texas, faces the one charge.

-"I will say that we had only one person of interest in this case," Tyler, Texas, Police Chief Jimmy Toler said during a news conference Wednesday afternoon.
+Multiple charges of aggravated assault may come later as a result of an ongoing investigation that began in June, Tyler, Texas, Police Chief Jimmy Toler said during a news conference Wednesday afternoon.

 KSLA News 12 is streamed it live here: